turastory/turastory/README.md

 🔭 I’m currently working on:

-- Typescript with Node for server-side development
+- Server side development with NestJS and Typescript
 - Data engineering with AWS Redshift, Airflow
 - Dealing with table with over 100M rows (structured data)
-- Android Development with Jetpack Compose
+- Android development with Jetpack Compose
 - Taking a glance at Spring

 🖋 Blogs